Getting money into super

-The work test does not apply to members who, at the time of the contribution, are under the age of 65.
+The work test does not apply to members who, at the time of the contribution, are:

 |A member meets the work test if the member has been gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year.|

 - The work test, if applicable, must be met prior to the contribution being made.

 - The trustee cannot take prospective employment into account.
 The member must have worked at least 40 hours within 30 consecutive days in the financial year before the trustee can accept the contribution.

 - Mandated employer contributions may be made at any age without the member meeting the work test.

 - The work test can be satisfied anywhere in the world.